surniaulula/wpsso/readme.txt

 There's no need to manually re-enter descriptions, titles, product information, re-select images / videos, etc. like other meta tag, SEO and Schema markup plugins.

+**Optionally customize the plugin settings for different languages:**

-WPSSO is language / locale aware, which means you can also customize many options for different languages.
+Many setting options are language (locale) aware, which means you can customize their values for different front-end languages.

 **Coded for maximum performance:**